lidofinance/lido-improvement-proposals/LIPS/lip-composite_beacon_report_receiver.md

 function insertCallback(address _callback, uint256 _atIndex) external override onlyVoting;
 ```
 Inserts the `_callback` element at the specified by the `_atIndex` param location in the callbacks array.
-Elements at and after the `_atIndex` position are shifted one position right to preserve an existing invocation order.
+Elements at and after the `_atIndex` position are shifted one position right to preserve the existing invocation order.
 * Reverts if `_callback` address is zero.
 * Reverts if `msg.sender` is not equal to the stored `voting` address.
 * Reverts if `_atIndex` greater than the length of the callbacks array.